soumyadip1995/numgrad/README.md

 d = backward_graph(outm)
 print(outm.data, outm a.grad, b.grad)

-# dd/da and dd/db needs more operations.
-Not Final.
+# More operations for dd/da and dd/db will be supported

 ```